doars/doars/packages/doars-store/README.md

 ### d-sync-store

-Keep the value of an element in sync with a value in the store.
+Keep the value of an element in sync with a value in the datastore.
 It works on input, checkbox, radio, select, and text area elements, as wel as divs with the [content editable](https://developer.mozilla.org/docs/Web/Guide/HTML/Editable_content) attribute.
-The directive's value should be a dot separated path to a property on the store.
+The directive's value should be a dot separated path to a property on the datastore.

 #### Examples